gabeklein/expressive-mvc/README.md

 ### Track any number of values

-Models use property access to know what need an update when something changes.
+Models use property access to know what needs an update when something changes.
 This optimization prevents properties you do not "import" to cause a refresh; plus it makes clear what's being used!

 ```jsx
 class State extends Model {